NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 When the scribes get upset and accuse Jesus of blasphemy because Jesus forgives sins.
 This is something only God can do.
 See [Daniel 9:9](#daniel-99), [Psalm 130:4](#psalm-1304) and [Isaiah 43:25](#isaiah-4325) for example.
 This proves the deity of Jesus.

+## Mark 4:39-41

+> 39 And he awoke and rebuked the wind and said to the sea, “Peace!
+Be still!”
+And the wind ceased, and there was a great calm. … 41 And they were filled with great fear and said to one another, “Who then is this, that even the wind and the sea obey him?”

+The answer to their question is "Jehovah".
+The Bible makes clear in scriptures like [Psalm 89:9](#psalm-899) and [107:29](#psalm-10729) that Jehovah is the one who has the power over the weather to calm the storm.

 ## Mark 6:48